 America's Essential Hospitals, which represents 300 hospitals committed to caring for the vulnerable and keeping communities healthy, awarded UK HealthCare the 2019 Gage Award for its work on safer opioid use within an academic health system.
 The Gage Awards, named after association founder Larry Gage, honors successful member hospital programs that improve patient care and meets community needs.

 Over the years, Dr. Chang has seen his fair share of patients who were dealing with significant pain and these patients would receive opioid for pain management.
 Most recovered and were weaned off the medication as planned.
 But roughly five years ago, Chang observed an unsettling trend.

 In 2013, Chang approached his fellow trauma surgeons and, with the help of UK HealthCare pharmacists, established some new guidelines: no opioid prescriptions unless all non-opioid options have been maxed out.
 The team began a pilot study, ultimately noticing that they had successfully decreased the number of opioid going home with patients at discharge.

-In 2016, UK HealthCare launched a multidisciplinary opioid stewardship committee (OSC) to give prescribers the tools, knowledge, skills, and attitudes to prescribe opioids safely.
-Led by Chang, now UK HealthCare chief medical officer, and UK HealthCare pharmacist Douglas Oyler, PharmD, the project sought to “close the gap” between the current usage of opioids for pain management and what the best evidence-based research recommends.
+In 2016, UK HealthCare launched a multidisciplinary opioid stewardship committee (OSC) to give prescribers the tools, knowledge, skills, and attitudes to prescribe opioid safely.
+Led by Chang, now UK HealthCare chief medical officer, and UK HealthCare pharmacist Douglas Oyler, PharmD, the project sought to “close the gap” between the current usage of opioid for pain management and what the best evidence-based research recommends.